NexFive-Scripts/nexfive-documentation/what-is-fivem-escrow.md

 ## FiveM Escrow Protection

-At **Ata Scripts** , we use the **FiveM Escrow System** to protect our premium scripts.
+ we use the **FiveM Escrow System** to protect our premium scripts.
 This ensures your purchased scripts work **only** on your licensed server preventing unauthorized sharing and safeguarding developer rights.

 ### What is FiveM Escrow?

 FiveM Escrow is an **encryption system** developed by **Cfx.re** (the creators of FiveM).
 It:

-* 🔐 Encrypts the source code of scripts purchased from **0Resmon**.
+* 🔐 Encrypts the source code of scripts purchased from **NexFive**.
 * 🖥️ Allows execution **exclusively** on your licensed server.

 ### What Files Are Protected?